Mixed Supplies of Goods and Services

 - The purchase or lease of computers programmed to perform a specific function coupled with specific training on how to operate and access the system as an integral part of the overall deal.
 The leasing of the equipment (the standard rate of VAT) is the principal supply and the provision of the training (exempt from VAT) is ancillary.
 Accordingly the standard rate will apply to the overall transaction.

-11. Regulation 12 of the VAT Regulations 2010 (S.I.
+11. Regulation 12 of the VAT Regulations 2010 S.I.
 No. 639 of 2010 (PDF, 252KB), covers the situation where the cost to the supplier of an individual supply or supplies in a multiple supply does not exceed 50 per cent of the total tax exclusive consideration which a taxable person is entitled to receive or €1 whichever is the lesser (de minimis rule).
-In that case, as a simplification measure the Regulation provides that the taxable person may choose to disregard such individual supply or supplies for the purpose of applying the appropriate rate.
+In that case, as a simplification measure the Regulation provides that the taxable person may choose to disregard such individual supply or supplies for the purpose of applying the appropriate rate of VAT.
 This means that even where more than one individual supply in a multiple supply has a tax exclusive cost of less than €1, the maximum value of all the supplies that can be disregarded is €1 (for this purpose the value of any individual supply cannot be split).

 For the rule to apply, the multiple supply must contain at least one individual supply which is not disregarded.
 An individual supply which is not disregarded is referred to in the Regulation as a "remaining individual supply".
 The Regulation does not permit the supply of beverages to be disregarded.

-Where the taxable person chooses to disregard one or more individual supplies in a multiple supply the following rules apply:
+Whereas the tax applicable to the individual supplies which are not disregarded continues to be calculated as outlined in paragraph "7", where the taxable person chooses to disregard one or more individual supplies in a multiple supply the following rules apply:

 12. It is clear that in some instances concessionary treatment granted under the old rules will now be covered in the current legislation.